-DC police release body camera video of officer fatally shoot man seen wielding long gun on balcony
+DC police release body camera video of officer fatally shooting man seen wielding long gun on balcony

 George Watson is seen in bodycam footage with a long gun in his apartment doorway before an officer fires several rounds